High Hand Hold'em™

 January 2023 - May 2023

-• From May to June 2023, I was mostly preparing my two talks for GDEX 2023: Live Demo: Building an Interactive Enemy and Making Mobile Ads Less Awful.
-For the former, I had to build an entire 2D side-scrolling space shooter with Unity!
+- From May to June 2023, I was mostly preparing my two talks for GDEX 2023: Live Demo: Building an Interactive Enemy and Making Mobile Ads Less Awful.
+For the former, I had to build an entire 2D side-scrolling space shooter with Unity (based on my project from the aforementioned Prime Gaming Hackathon)!